pivotal/docs-tap/tap-gui/upgrades.hbs.md

 # Upgrade Tanzu Developer Portal

-This topic tells you how to upgrade Tanzu Developer Portal (formerly called Tanzu Application Platform GUI) outside of a Tanzu Application Platform profile installation.
+This topic tells you how to upgrade Tanzu Developer Portal outside of a Tanzu Application Platform profile installation.
 If you installed Tanzu Application Platform through a profile, see [Upgrading Tanzu Application Platform](../upgrading.hbs.md) instead.

 ## <a id="considerations"></a> Considerations